-Utah's current statewide population estimate is 314,850 with a total population objective of 404,900 (Figure 1).
-This is a decrease of 4,300 deer from previous years, largely due to severe drought.
-Fawn:doe ratios in 2018 and 2019 were low at 53 fawns per 100 does, in 2020 they increase slightly to 56.
-Adult and fawn survival is estimated annually by radio-collaring around 500 deer on 7 representative units throughout the state.
-Annual doe survival averages 0.82 (0.75-0.86) and fawn survival has averaged 0.58 0.30-0.82).
-In 2020, severe drought and led to reduced adult and fawn survival (0.79 adult, 0.61 fawn) resulting in population reductions across much of the state.
+Utah's current statewide mule deer population estimate is 305,700 with a total population objective of 404,900 (Figure 1).
+This is a decrease of 7,200 deer from the previous year, largely due to two years of severe drought.
+Fawn-to-doe ratios in 2021 remained unchanged at 56 fawns per 100 does.
+Adult and fawn survival is estimated annually by radio-collaring approximately 500 deer on 7 representative units throughout the state.
+In 2020 and 2021, severe drought led to reduced adult and fawn survival resulting in population reductions across much of the state.
+Our statewide estimate of adult doe survival for this year was 79%, while fawn survival was 39%-the lowest observed in the last 7 years.

 Utah manages for diverse hunting opportunities and attempts to balance quality and opportunity.
-We have 29 general season units that are managed for hunter opportunity with a goal of 15-17 or 18-20 bucks per 100 does following the fall hunts.
-Utah also has limited entry units that are managed for increased quality at 25-35 bucks per 100 does.
-In addition, we have 2 premium limited entry units that are managed for 40-55 bucks per 100 does with \geq 40% harvested bucks 5 years of age or older.
+We have 29 general-season units that are managed for hunter opportunity with a goal of 15-17 or 18-20 bucks per 100 does following the fall hunts.
+Utah also has limited-entry units that are managed for increased quality at 25-35 bucks per 100 does.
+In addition, we have 2 premium limited-entry units that are managed for 40-55 bucks per 100 does with \geq 40% harvested bucks 5 years of age or older.